dhis2/design-system/principles/layout.md

 ### Grouping

-One of the most important examples of communciating with space is grouping elements.
+One of the most important examples of communicating with space is grouping elements.
 Following [the laws of proximity](https://en.wikipedia.org/wiki/Principles_of_grouping), the relationship of elements can be understood by their proximity to one another.

 ![example of grouping elements by proximity](../images/grouping.png)